 To pressure can approximately 20 pounds of onions it will take 20 minutes of prep time and roughly 40 minutes of processing time.
 The peeled and washed onions can be canned whole if they are not large.

 When dealing with large onions, it is best to chunk or slice them.
-If the onions will be eaten like pickles, they are usually sliced into ½ thick rings.
+If the onions are eaten like pickles, they are usually sliced into ½ thick rings.